 Portrait of King George III by Allan Ramsay, from WikiMedia Commons.

-The Proclamation of 1763 reserved the lands west of the crest of the Appalachian mountains for the Indians, and prohibited colonists from moving west.
+The Proclamation of 1763 reserved the lands west of the crest of the Appalachian mountains for the Native American Indian tribes, and prohibited colonists from moving west.

 After the French and Indian War, the French gave up their claim to lands east of the Mississippi River.
 This was part of the Treaty of Paris, which was signed on February 10.
 1763.
 The Indians did not trust the British, and were concerned colonists would settle on their lands and continue to push them westward.